molssi-seamm/molssi-seamm.github.io/docs/users/installation/index.rst

   seamm-packmol            /Users/tester/opt/miniconda3/envs/seamm-packmol
   seamm-psi4               /Users/tester/opt/miniconda3/envs/seamm-psi4

-The reason that SEAMM uses individual environments for each simulation engine is that it eliminates the version conflicts between the installations, which otherwise can be very difficult.
+SEAMM uses individual environments for each simulation engine because they often require many other tools.
+Sometimes two different codes require different versions of the same tool which causes problems unless each installation is kept separate from the others.

 You can start the flowchart editor by typing::